-A Plan for Growing Sydney Strategic Directions and Policy Concept Proposal Response GOAL 1: A COMPETITIVE ECONOMY WITH WORLD-CLASS SERVICES AND TRANSPORT Direction 1.4 Transform the productivity of Western Sydney through growth and investment The proposal seeks to retain and strengthen the employment role of the site by maintaining the Growth targeted towards strategic centres New jobs close to centres; access to knowledge jobs to jobs and economic growth of the St Leonards in centres.
+A Plan for Growing Sydney Concept Proposal Response Strategic Directions and Policy GOAL 1: A COMPETITIVE ECONOMY WITH WORL D-CLASS SERVICES AND TRANSPORT Direction 1.4 Transform the productivity of Western Sydney through growth and investment The proposal seeks to retain and strengthen the employment role of the site by maintaining the Growth targeted towards strategic centres Commercial B3 zoning implement a minimum non- residential FSR control specific to the site.
+This will ensure that the site continues to make a contribution New jobs close to centres; access to knowledge jobs to jobs and economic growth of the St Leonards

-A Plan for Growing Sydney Strategic Directions and Policy
+A Plan for Growing Sydney Concept Proposal Response Strategic Directions and Policy in centres.
 Strategic Centre.
 Specifically, the proposal will contribute 218 new retail and commercial jobs and as well as hundreds of construction jobs.
 The proposal will send a clear signal of investor confidence in the area which has the potential to stimulate further development activity.
 The concept proposal seeks to balance the direction and actions set out in the strategy with commercial imperatives for the site.
 The provision for residential living opportunities on the site will bring people closer to jobs and services to support the economic growth of St Leonards.

-Direction 1.7 Grow strategic centres - providing more jobs closer to home

-Focus growth in strategic centres and transport corridors

-Invest in strategic centres across Sydney to grow jobs and housing and create vibrant hubs of activity.
+Direction 1.7 Grow strategic centres - providing more jobs closer to home Focus growth in strategic centres and transport corridors Invest in strategic centres across Sydney to grow jobs and housing and create vibrant hubs of activity.
 The proposed amendments to the LEP as they apply to the subject site will provide an avenue for greater investment in housing and jobs within St Leonards, strengthening its role as a Strategic Centre and facilitating the creation of a vibrant hub of activity associated with the Global Economic Corridor and the urban renewal anticipated on sites adjacent to the Sydney Metro Northwest.
 The provision of residential dwellings on the subject site will allow people to live closer to jobs and reduce commute times, achieving sustainability outcomes.
 Housing a residential population in close proximity to areas designated for employment growth in turn stimulates this growth as it is more desirable for business and education activities have a readily accessible work force.
 Diversification of land uses to include residential development in the corridor will not diminish the potential employment capacity of the centre.
 The site benefits from an existing development consent for residential apartments.

-Direction 1.10 Plan for education and health services to meet Sydney's growing needs

-Support the growth of complementary health and tertiary education activities in strategic centres.
+Direction 1.10 Plan for education and health services to meet Sydney's growing needs Support the growth of complementary health and tertiary education activities in strategic centres.
 Given the proximity to the Royal North Shore Hospital, the concept proposal includes provision for specific flexible commercial spaces to be utilised by business and/ or health tenants.
 The residential component of the site is complementary to this Direction as it supports the nearby health facilities by providing places for people to live and work and potentially house the future workers.